The Holmön Song Festival

 Holmön has a long folk music tradition, especially when it comes to ballads.
 Spiritual ballads have been sung and faithfully cultivated here according to the time-honoured tradition, not least of all at village prayer meetings, which date back to the early 1600s.
 These meetings continued right up until the mid-1960s.
 Many ballads have been written about island life, too.
 En Holmöfiskares dödsfärd, Harjakt på Laxbådagrund, Skeppet Glances förlisning and Balladen om den vilsegångne pojken are just some of the songs written on Holmön Island about everyday life and events in the area.

 Today, Holmön Song Festival has become an established brand.
 Many artists contact festival organisers, wanting to take part, because they know it is such an amazing experience to perform here.
-Previous performers include Mikael Wiehe, Louise Hoffsten, Laleh, Lena Willmark, Helen Sjöholm, Stefan Sundström, Eldkvarn, Mikael Samuelsson, Lasse Tennander, Rikard Wolff, Totta Näslund and Peter Karlsson & Blå Grodorna.
-More than 250 performers have taken part in the festival over its 18-year history.
+Previous performers include Mikael Wiehe, Louise Hoffsten, Laleh, Lena Willmark, Helen Sjöholm, Stefan Sundström, Eldkvarn, , Rikard Wolff, Totta Näslund, Peter Karlsson & Blå Grodorna, Caroline af Ugglas, Lisa Miskovsky and Kalle Moraeus.
+More than 300 performers have taken part in the festival over the years.

 Translation: Accent Språkservice AB (www.accent-sweden.com)